What is Folic Acid (Vitamin B9)?

-When someone is suffering from a deficiency, it means that there is not enough folate or folic acid in the body.
-Whether that is due to a diet lacking in B9-rich foods or because their body is unable to process B9 properly, it can cause long-lasting side effects if not addressed.
-Anemia is the more prominent issue that arises from deficiency, as well as depression, memory and brain function problems, possible bone weakening, etc.
+If you are deficient in vitamin B9, it means that there is not enough folate or folic acid in your body.
+Whether that is because of a diet lacking in B9-rich foods or because your body cannot adequately process B9 properly, it can cause long-lasting side effects if not addressed.
+Anemia is the more prominent issue that arises from deficiency, as well as depression, memory and brain function problems, possible bone weakening and other health concerns.

 B9 deficiency is typically an easy problem to avoid.
-This, of course, is dependent on one having a balanced diet or adding a daily supplement of folic acid.
+Of course, it depends on one having a balanced diet or adding a daily supplement of folic acid.

 Folic Acid Side Effects

 Generally, folic acid supplements are safe to take.
 Even the rare side effects of taking too much are minimal.
 As long as the daily dose remains under 1,000 mcg daily, side effects are unlikely to occur.

 The unlikely, minor side effects that can occur are as follows:

 Keep in mind that folic acid is a water-soluble substance, so your body quickly eliminates it from the body via urinary excretion.
 For this reason, it makes the risk of toxicity very low.